Totally compatible structures on the radical of an incidence algebra: Totally compatible structures on

 \subsection{A class of totally compatible structures}

-We first define a combinatorial notion that will play a role in the main result. \begin{defn} Let $(x,y,z),(u,v,w)\in X^3_<$.
-The triples $(x,y,z)$ and $(u,v,w)$ are said to be \textit{chained} if there is a chain in $X$ containing both $x<y<z$ and $u<v<w$.
-Let $\approx$ be the equivalence relation generated by all the pairs of chained triples in $X^3_<$ and denote by $X^3_</{\approx}$ the set of $\approx$-equivalence classes of $X^3_<$. \end{defn}
+We first define a~combinatorial notion that will play a~role in the main result. \begin{definition} Let $(x,y,z),(u,v,w)\in X^3_<$.
+The triples $(x,y,z)$ and $(u,v,w)$ are said to be \textit{chained} if there is a~chain in $X$ containing both $x<y<z$ and $u<v<w$.
+Let $\approx$ be the equivalence relation generated by all the pairs of chained triples in $X^3_<$ and denote by $X^3_< /{\approx}$ the set of $\approx$-equivalence classes of $X^3_<$. \end{definition}